 Earth's Magnetic Field

 The earth's magnetic field is created by electrical charges and movement of the liquid metal core.
 The field radiates outward from the poles, surrounding the earth.
 The axis of the magnetic field is tilted in relation to the axis of rotation, which is why magnetic and true north are different.
+The earth's magnetic field causes magnetized needles to swing into a north-south position when the iron needles are hung from a thread.

 A compass needle points parallel to the lines of force of the magnetic field.
 The angle between magnetic and true north for a given area is called the magnetic declination.